 Open-Air Night and Morning Markets

 If you’ve never seen markets in Asia, both of these are decent examples for a smaller town.
 The night market caters to tourists but is still worth a look.
 While the morning market has a more local vibe, with the exception of ridiculous photographers getting in peoples faces.
-Some of the local fare includes BBQ’d rat on a stick, boa constrictor meat, fried frogs, and other intriguing menu options.
+Some of the local fares includes BBQ’d rat on a stick, boa constrictor meat, fried frogs, and other intriguing menu options.

 Walk Along the Nam Kam River